dmckinnon/dmckinnon.github.io/_drafts/2025-05-15-LLMs-overview.md

 comments: true
 ---

-Let's discuss LLMs and GPTs.
+# Chatting with a GPT
+If you've used ChatGPT or Claude to summarise some difficult text (legalese perhaps) or answer a question for you, then you've seen how impressive these AIs can be.
+They appear to know everything, and can modulate their answers stylistically and cater to your thinking in a thousand ways.
+But they're so mystical!
+An absolute black box of magic.
+I hope to, in this post, unpack what a Large Language Model (LLM) is and broadly how it works.

 # What is an LLM

 Large Language Models, as their name suggests, deal with language.
 Typically these have vast repositories of natural language - whatever we say and write - and are used for many tasks relating to this.
-They can complete partial sets of writing: "Einstein was a theoretical ___" (what comes next?).
+They can complete partial sentences: "Einstein was a theoretical ___" (what comes next?).
 They can fill in a middle blank: "The best racer ever was ___ and they often won by a huge margin" (what goes there?).
 They can extract information, like named entities: "Einstein worked in the Swiss patent office in Zurich" (what are the names there?
 Einstein, Swiss, Zurich).
 They can summarise and evaluate text, like give sentiment analysis (was this paragraph positive?).
 They can even answer questions, and the most well known LLM to do this is good ole ChatGPT (not to diss Claude).

-The power of an LLM is that they can capture and process all the nuanced relationships between various words, phrases, and meaning that we have.
+LLMs capture subtle relationships—syntax, semantics, even world knowledge—to generate coherent text.
 Therefore, they can produce reasonable results upon very in-depth requests.

 ## How do LLMs work?
+It might appear that LLMs do proper human-like thinking behind the scenes.
+In a way, that's true - they reason about relationships between words and deeper semantic meaning.
+You do this, however implicitly, when reading for example.
+But it only appears this way because we have managed to approximate this process with a few mathematical concepts and operations.

-All these models - GPTs, Llamas, BERTs, etc - rely on two thinks: a central building block called a Transformer, and the abstract concept of an embedding space.
+All these models - GPTs, Llamas, BERTs, etc - at their core, LLMs combine two ideas: "embedding space", that maps tokens to numbers, and Transformers (the process that crunches those numbers).
 Transformers will make more sense in the context of the embedding space, so let's start there.

 ## Embedding Space
-These models work on words: either as input, or as output.
+These language models work on words: either as input, or as output.
 We pass in "generate a poem about cats", or get out a summary of a wikipedia page.
 Do they operate on words internally?
 No. They operate on numbers.
 So how do we get from words to numbers?

 One way would be to assign every word in the dictionary a number:
 + 'a' - 1